NCBI-Codeathons/Automated-Figure-extraction-and-Tagging/README.md

 # Indexing images

-## Build the index
+## Building an index

-Using the sample models (Variation Autoencoder and K-Means) and parsed MeSH terms, the following command will generate a SQLite DB with an index of images, the clusters they belong to per our models, and
+The following command will generate a SQLite DB with an index of images, the clusters they belong to per our models, a list of unique identifiers (`uid`s) of papers where the images appeared, and MeSH terms associated with them.
+It uses models (Variation Autoencoder and K-Means) we generated (which are stored under the `models` directory in this repository) and sample parsed MeSH terms (stored in the file `mesh_out.txt` at the root of the repository) we produced.

 ```bash
 # Remove `-file-limit 5` to use all the files